Tree Pose

 Modifications and Props:

-If it is difficult for you to hold your balance, then practice the pose by standing against a wall.
+If it is difficult for you to hold your balance, practice the pose by standing against a wall.
 That way, you can lean back slightly on the wall for support while also checking your alignment.
-Your leg, lower back, the backs of your shoulders and your head should all maintain contact with the wall behind you.
+Your leg, lower back, the backs of your shoulders, and your head should all maintain contact with the wall behind you.
+You can also place a yoga block between your foot and thigh for additional support.

 Deepen the Pose: